 AM Best Affirms Credit Ratings of Teachers Insurance and Annuity Association of America and Its Subsidiary

-OLDWICK, N.J.–(BUSINESS WIRE)–AM Best has affirmed the Financial Strength Rating of A++ (Superior) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of “aaa” of Teachers Insurance and Annuity Association of America (TIAA) and its wholly owned insurance subsidiary, TIAA-CREF Life Company (TIAA-CREF Life).
+OLDWICK, N.J.–(BUSINESS WIRE)–AM Best has affirmed the Financial Strength Rating of A++ (Superior) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of “aaa” (Exceptional) of Teachers Insurance and Annuity Association of America (TIAA) and its wholly owned insurance subsidiary, TIAA-CREF Life Insurance Company (TIAA-CREF Life).
 TIAA and TIAA-CREF Life collectively are referred to as the TIAA Group.
-Additionally, AM Best has assigned a Long-Term Issue Credit Rating of “aa” to TIAA’s recent $1.25 billion issuance of 3.3% surplus notes due May 15, 2050.
-Concurrently, AM Best has affirmed the Long-Term ICRs of “aa” on TIAA’s other existing surplus notes.
+Concurrently, AM Best has affirmed the Long-Term ICRs of “aa” (Superior) on TIAA’s surplus notes.
 The outlook of these Credit Ratings (ratings) is stable.
-TIAA and TIAA-CREF Life are both domiciled in New York, NY.
+TIAA and TIAA-CREF Life are domiciled in New York, NY.
 (Please see below for detailed listing of the Long-Term IRs).

-AM Best also views favorably TIAA’s unique liability structure, whereby nearly three-quarters of its general account reserves are not cashable and can only be received as a death benefit, IRS-required minimum distributions or in the form of a periodic annuity payout.
-Contract holders may transfer funds from TIAA to CREF or to another employer-approved funding vehicle, but typically in the form of a 10-year annuity payout.
-TIAA’s long insurance liability structure, and its low liquidity needs, allows the company to take advantage of higher yields offered by investments that are less liquid and of longer duration.
+AM Best also views favorably TIAA’s unique liability structure, whereby approximately 70% of its general account reserves are not cashable and can only be received as a death benefit, an IRS-required minimum distribution or in the form of a periodic annuity payout.
+Contract holders may transfer funds from TIAA to CREF or to other employer-approved funding vehicles, but typically in the form of a 10-year annuity payout.
+TIAA’s long insurance liability structure and its low liquidity needs allows the company to take advantage of higher yields offered by investments that are less liquid and of longer duration.
 TIAA does not provide living benefit guarantees on its variable annuities, and its exposure to guaranteed minimum death benefits is limited.

-AM Best also considers TIAA’s investment management capabilities to be strong but notes that the overall investment portfolio has generated moderate levels of realized investment losses in recent years.
-While the company has the strongest risk-adjusted capitalization, AM Best remains slightly concerned over the group’s sizeable and increasing exposure to real estate assets and an above average level of Schedule BA assets.
+AM Best considers TIAA’s investment management capabilities to be strong, but notes that the overall investment portfolio has generated moderate levels of realized investment losses in recent years.
+While the company has the strongest level of risk-adjusted capitalization, AM Best continues to be slightly concerned over the group’s sizeable exposure to real estate assets and above-average level of Schedule BA assets.
 AM Best notes that the increased exposure to real estate has come from commercial mortgages, which have experienced minimal problem loans and the company has worked with borrowers though the pandemic to keep them current.
-AM Best believes the potential exists for future credit losses to materialize from TIAA’s real estate holdings due to the current global economic pressures.
+The number of problem loans has continued to improve as we have seen economic improvement in 2021.
+However, AM Best notes that there are still potential pandemic-related headwinds.

-Although net operating performance supports the assessment of very strong, AM Best notes that the majority of TIAA’s earnings are derived through active spread management of its core pension businesses.
-However, with most of its pension businesses having 3% minimum interest rate guarantees, AM Best believes TIAA will likely be challenged to sustain and improve its net operating performance, as it continues to navigate the persistent low interest rate environment and the sales resulting from the current pandemic.
+Although operating performance is assessed as very strong, AM Best notes that the majority of TIAA’s earnings are derived through active spread management of its core pension businesses.
+However, with most of its pension businesses having 3% minimum interest rate guarantees, AM Best believes TIAA potentially could be challenged to sustain and improve its net operating performance as it continues to navigate the persistent low interest rate environment.
 To mitigate its exposure to these relatively high minimum interest rate guarantees over the long term, TIAA utilizes an indexed minimum interest rate guarantee for new institutional and individual retirement accounts.
 Additionally, TIAA’s Nuveen Investments, Inc. and TIAA Bank provide earnings diversification and add scale to TIAA’s business profile.

 The following Long-Term IRs have been affirmed with a stable outlook: